vvsviridov/tplg-cli/README.md

 Main features is type suggestions everywhere where it is possible and detailed attributes and values description available in config mode.

+## Installation

+First you need **node.js** which can be downloaded from official site [nodejs.org](https://nodejs.org/en/download/) and installed as described in the docs.

-## Run directly from NPM
+Then you can run directly from NPM without installation

 ```
 npx tplg-cli -l USERNAME -p PASSWORD -u https://enm.your.company.domain.com
 ```

-## Installation

-First you need **node.js** which can be downloaded from official site [nodejs.org](https://nodejs.org/en/download/) and installed as described in the docs.

-Next clone or download this repository and run from the project root directory ...
+Or clone or download this repository and run from the project root directory ...

 ```
 npm install